Priyadarshinim7/LIC-SUBMISSION-/README.md

 For the given power of MOSFET ,and Voltage range is 0 volts to Vdd , From power formula drain current Id is 27.77mA
-To find the value of length and width of the MOSFET
+To find the value of length and width of the MOSFET The Drain current (Id) Can be determined:

+P = V * I

+I = P / V

+I = 50μW / 1.8V

+I = 27.7μA